influxdata/docs-v2/content/flux/v0.x/data-types/basic/string.md

 ```

 ### Convert columns to strings
-Flex lets you iterate over rows in a stream of tables and convert columns to strings.
+Flux lets you iterate over rows in a stream of tables and convert columns to strings.

 **To convert the `_value` column to strings**,
 use the [`toString()` function](/flux/v0.x/stdlib/universe/tostring/).